MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 #### Bug fixes

 - Fixed issue causing the MddBootstrapAutoinitializer to not compile with enabled ImplicitUsings.
-For more information see [issue 1686](https://github.com/microsoft/WindowsAppSDK/issues/1686) on GitHub
+For more information see [issue 1686](https://github.com/microsoft/WindowsAppSDK/issues/1686) on GitHub.
 - Fixed issue where focus in WebView2 would be unexpectedly lost causing input and selection issues.
 For more information, see [issue 5615](https://github.com/microsoft/microsoft-ui-xaml/issues/5615) & [issue 5570](https://github.com/microsoft/microsoft-ui-xaml/issues/5570) on GitHub.
 - Fixed issue causing the in-app toolbar in Visual Studio to be unclickable when using a custom title bar in a WinUI 3 app.
 - Fixed issue causing Snap Layout to not appear when using a custom title bar in a WinUI 3 app.
 For more information, see [issue 6333](https://github.com/microsoft/microsoft-ui-xaml/issues/6333) & [issue 6246](https://github.com/microsoft/microsoft-ui-xaml/issues/6246) on GitHub.
 - Fixed issue causing an exception when setting Window.ExtendsContentIntoTitleBar property when Window.SetTitlebar has been called with a still-loading UIElement.
 - Fixed issue where Single-project MSIX apps did not support `dotnet build`.
 - Fixed issue causing unpackaged apps to not install after installing a packaged app.
-For more information, see [issue 1871](https://github.com/microsoft/WindowsAppSDK/issues/1871)
+For more information, see [issue 1871](https://github.com/microsoft/WindowsAppSDK/issues/1871) on GitHub.
-- Fixed issue reducing performance during mouse drag operations
+- Fixed issue reducing performance during mouse drag operations.
+- Fixed crash when calling GetWindowIdFromWindow() in unpackaged apps.
+For more information, see [discussion 1891](https://github.com/microsoft/WindowsAppSDK/discussions/1891) on GitHub.

 The [limitations and known issues](#other-limitations-and-known-issues) for version 1.0 also apply to version 1.0.1.
 #### New features